-Secrets and Truth
+Secrets and Truths

 Nothing in Soviet-style communism was as shrouded in mystery as its secret police.
 Its paid employees were known to few and their actual numbers remain uncertain.
 Its informers and collaborators operated clandestinely under pseudonyms and met their officers in secret locations.
 Its files were inaccessible, even to most party members.
 The people the secret police recruited or interrogated were threatened so effectively that some never told even their spouses, and many have held their tongues to this day, long after the regimes fell.